jessepav/lacygoill-wiki-backup/weechat/secured_data.md

 Set the environment variable `WEECHAT_PASSPHRASE`.

-Or set the option `sec.crypt.passphrase_file` to read the passphrase from a file.
-Note that only the first line of the file is read.
+Or set the option `sec.crypt.passphrase_command` to read the passphrase from the output of a system command.
+Note that only the first line is used.

-Also, even  if you  use a passphrase  file, it  seems that you  need to  set the passphrase manually with  `/secure passphrase`, otherwise the  password would be saved in plain text in sec.conf.

-The environment variable has priority over the file.
+The environment variable has priority over the system command.

 ###
 ## How to add secured data?